gvwilson/thirdbit/src/fiction/iffy/index.md

 You just gotta trust me a little while longer."

 "Like I trusted Johnson Wales?
-That didn't work out p'ticularly well for me."
+That didn't work out p'ticularly well."
 The pebble she threw missed the boulder.

 "Iffy…"